gausec/KingRailPopGen/README.md

   - **bcftools.sh**: A bash shell script to create a VCF file containing variant calls from a BAM file.
   - **flagstat.sh**: A bash shell script to append the names of BAM files to a text file and executes samtools flagstat on each of them.
 It then adds the output to the same text file.
 - **results**: A collection of subdirectories containing outputs of pre-processing steps and analyses
-- **VirginiaRailPhylo**: A Markdown file with Bash shell and R script for a phylogenetic comparison project using our Virigina rail genomes.
-This project was completed in collaboration with Megan Linke (East Carolina University M.S. student).

 ***

 ### Contributor